otml2021/otml2021.github.io/README.md

-# Optimal Transport and Machine Learning NeurIPS 2021 Workshop
+# Optimal Transport and Machine Learning
+## NeurIPS 2021 Workshop Proposal

 Over the last few years, optimal transport (OT) has quickly become a central topic in machine learning.